Prathyush2007/Arrays-and-strings-in-CPP/README.md

 ## 5. Code Name: Find Min and Max Element in an Array

 ### Theory:
 Finding the minimum and maximum values in a data set is one of the most frequent and useful tasks.
 This program uses comparisons inside a loop to track the smallest and largest values.
-It is essential in optimization problems, sorting algorithms, and performance evaluation.
-This builds the idea of value comparison logic which is critical in algorithm development.
+It is essential in optimization problems, sorting Array and String Operations in C++

-### Algorithm:
+Name: Prathyush Nimmagadda
+PRN: 24070123064
+Batch: ENTC A3

+1. Code: Array Input and Output
+Theory
+Arrays enable storage of multiple data items of the same type under one variable name.
+This exercise introduces indexing by letting the user enter seven integers, then displaying them via a loop.
+Mastering input/output with arrays is a base requirement for further operations like sorting, filtering, and aggregation in C++.

+Algorithm
+Declare an integer array of size 7.

+Use a loop to accept 7 integer inputs from the user.

+Use a second loop to print each value in sequence.

+Output
+text
+Enter 7 numbers:
+3
+2
+3
+2
+1
+4
+5
+You entered:
+3
+2
+3
+2
+1
+4
+5
+2. Code: Array Reversal
+Theory
+Reversing an array demonstrates in-place modification using the two-pointer technique.
+The program accepts a user-defined array, then swaps the first and last elements, working inward, to reverse the order.
+This method introduces the idea of direct memory manipulation—a foundation for many algorithmic solutions.

+Algorithm
+Input the total element count.

+Gather array data via loop.

+Swap elements from opposite ends, moving toward the center.

+Output the reversed array.

+Output
+text
+Please, enter the total no. you want to enter: 6
+Enter the element 1: 3
+Enter the element 2: 4
+Enter the element 3: 4
+Enter the element 4: 2
+Enter the element 5: 1
+Enter the element 6: 2

+Reverse all elements of the array:
+2 1 2 4 4 3
+3. Code: Linear Search in an Array
+Theory
+Searching within arrays is vital for quick data retrieval.
+This program illustrates linear search, where each element is checked for a match with the target.
+It demonstrates use of loop-based traversal, conditionals, and flags for indicating if an item has been found—a core method in early-stage problem solving.

+Algorithm
+Define a static array of elements.

+Prompt the user for a search value.

+Loop through the array, comparing each element to the search key.

+Inform the user of the key’s position if found, otherwise indicate it’s missing.

+Output
+text
+Enter the number you want to search for: 10
+Key found at location: 1
+4. Code: Sum and Average of Array Elements
+Theory
+This code segment demonstrates how to aggregate numerical data in arrays using a loop to sum values, then calculates the average.
+Type casting ensures precision in the average calculation.
+These basics are stepping stones for statistical analysis and computational algorithms.

+Algorithm
+Input how many elements will be entered.

+Store each input in an array.

+Loop through the array, summing the values.

+Calculate the average as a floating-point result.

+Print the sum and average.

+Output
+text
+Enter number of elements: 6
+Enter elements:
+3
+4
+5
+6
+7
+1
+Sum of elements: 26
+Average of elements: 4.33333
+5. Code: Finding Minimum and Maximum in an Array Theory
+Identifying the smallest and largest values in a collection is common in analytics and programmatic comparisons.
+This program loops through the array, continually comparing and updating the current minimum and maximum, instilling key comparison and assignment logic.

+Algorithm
-1. Input the number of elements (must be > 5).
+Input the quantity of elements (greater than 5).

-2. Read the array elements.
+Read the elements into an array.

-3. Initialize `min` and `max` with the first element.
+Initialize min and max to the first array value.

-4. Traverse the array to update `min` and `max`.
+Traverse the array, updating min and max as needed.

-### Output:
+Print the final minimum and maximum.

+Output
+text
 Enter the number of elements): 6
 Enter 6 elements:
 7